 We know that grown-ups can get kicked off planes for being drunk, belligerent, or otherwise offensive.
 But have you heard the one about the 19-month-old chatty cherub who got booted off a flight for saying "bye-bye"?

 While it always makes headlines, getting kicked off a flight is actually extremely rare.
-There are typically fewer than 150 unruly passengers booted from planes annually, compared to the 850 milliion passengers that fly each year on domestic airlines.
+There are typically fewer than 150 unruly passengers booted from planes annually, compared to the 850 million passengers that fly each year on domestic airlines.
 The number of instances involving kids is even more minuscule.
 Still, nobody flying with kids wants to be that statistic.

 Note that all of the situations highlighted below took place before takeoff, when planes were still on the ground.
 This is the time when the flight crew review safety instructions and make sure all passengers comply with FAA safety recommendations and regulations.